VandinLab/VCRadSPM/README.md

 ```

 Arguments:
 * dataset: the name of the file containing the sequential dataset.
-The dataset must be in the format described in the SPMF Library documentation and it must be in the data folder (e.g., MSNBC.txt)
+The dataset must be in the format described in the SPMF Library documentation and it must be in the data folder (e.g., BIBLE.txt)
-* theta: the minimum frequency threshold in (0,1] (e.g., 0.04)
+* theta: the minimum frequency threshold in (0,1] (e.g., 0.1)
 * delta: confidence parameter in (0,1) (e.g., 0.1)
 * beta_1: positive integer number (e.g., 20)
 * beta_2: positive integer number (e.g., 120)